 The CPI reflects the rate of the change in the prices of a specified goods and services basket between two time periods, the base period and the comparison period.
 For example, if the price of the goods and services basket during a specified base period is AED 100, and the CPI of the comparison period was 105.0, this means that prices of goods and services increased by about 5%.

-In order to measure the change in the prices of the current period and the previous period, the current CPI should by divided by the previous CPI, then the result should be multiplied by (100) and then 100 should be subtracted.
+In order to measure the change in the prices of the current period and the previous period, the current CPI should by divided by the previous CPI, then multiply the result by (100) and then subtract 100.